kellyzhou/circles/README.md

 # Circles
-An interactive JavaScript project with animated, randomly colored circles and user input fields.
+A little interactive JavaScript project I wanted to do, with animated, randomly colored circles and user input fields.
 HTML5 canvas and JS hit regions

 ## Can't view the circles?
 Please open in:
-* Chrome by visiting _chrome://flags_ and setting **ExperimentalCanvasFeatures** to true
+* Chrome after visiting _chrome://flags_ and setting **ExperimentalCanvasFeatures** to true
-* Firefox by visiting _about:config_ and setting **canvas.hitregions.enabled** to true
+* Firefox after visiting _about:config_ and setting **canvas.hitregions.enabled** to true